-If you are using scanner files with consolidating appliances, upload the scanner files to the consolidating appliance, rather than to the scanning appliance.
-Doing so correctly identifies the hosts as "Read from scanner file", rather than as "Retrieved by scanning appliance".
+If you are using scanner files with a standalone consolidating appliance, upload the scanner files to the consolidating appliance, rather than to the scanning appliance.
+Doing so correctly identifies the hosts as "Read from scanner file," rather than as "Retrieved by scanning appliance."

 After a scanner file is loaded, you can look at the results of the discovery and view the host, as shown in the following illustration.

-On the DiscoveryAccess page, in the Data Source field of the Discovery Details section "Read from scanner file" is displayed.
-This is shown in the following illustration.
+On the DiscoveryAccess page, in the Data Source field of the Discovery Details section, "Read from scanner file" is displayed, as shown in the following illustration.

 Considerations when using scanner files

-BMC Atrium Discovery initiates a scan of the IP address automatically.
+BMC Discovery automatically initiates a scan of the IP address.
 You do not need to initiate a scan manually.
 However, depending on how you set the Scanner File Polling Interval option, it can take up to an hour after the file is copied to the appliance for the scan to initiate.
-Scanner files are read from the
+Scanner files are read periodically from the

-$TIDEWAY/var/scanner directory periodically based on this setting.
-For more information on setting this option, see Scanning settings.
+$TIDEWAY/var/scanner directory based on this setting.
+For more information about setting this option, see Scanning settings.

-When scanner files are used, BMC Atrium Discovery creates non-expiring pool data by creating a
+When scanner files are used, BMC Discovery creates non-expiring pool data by creating a

 $TIDEWAY/var/pool/192/168/1/100/.no-expiry, where the IP address is

 192.168.1.100).
-The pool data will always be used for each subsequent discovery and return identical results until the scanner file is updated, or until the pool data is deleted.
+The pool data is always used for each subsequent discovery and returns identical results until the scanner file is updated or the pool data is deleted.

 - Hosts discovered by scanner files never age.

-- BMC Atrium Discovery does not handle overlapping IP ranges, which occur in rare cases.
-Using the Windows scanning tool might increase the likelihood of ranges overlapping; however, the tool enables you to select a specific IP to avoid one you have already selected.
+- BMC Discovery does not handle overlapping IP address ranges, which occur in rare cases.
+Using the Windows scanning tool might increase the likelihood of ranges overlapping.
+However, the tool enables you to select a specific IP address to avoid one you have already selected.
 For more information, see Standalone Windows scanning tool.